Lifest

 Lifest is an annual Christian music festival that takes place in Oshkosh, Wisconsin, at the Sunnyview Expo Center.
 Lifest has the slogan "A Party with a Purpose."
 It is one of the largest Christian music festivals in America.

 History

 Lifest started as a walk/run in 1990.
-Lifest became a music festival in 1999 and was attendance by 7000.
+Lifest became a music festival in 1999 and was attended by 7000.
 It became five days long for the first time in 2006.
 Starting in 2013, it was shortened to four days.
 It is held on or around the second weekend of July.
 In 2013, Lifest had an average of 20,000 attendees per day.
 The event had 23,000 attendees in 2017.
 As of 2018, Lifest featured around 150 artists on seven stages.
 The festival is a member of the Christian Festival Association.

 The Winnebago County fairgrounds board approved allowing Lifest to build a $750,000 permanent main stage.
 The stage was built on the former site of the fairground's grandstand and stock car racing track.
 It was unveiled for the 2018 event.

 The COVID-19 pandemic caused officials to scrap Lifest in 2020.
 It returned in 2021.